Identification and Reproduction

 - Report to local invasive species council.

-- IF FOUND IN CULTUS LAKE, FOLLOW THESE REPORTING INSTRUCTIONS.
+- IF FOUND IN CULTUS LAKE, FOLLOW THESE INSTRUCTIONS.

 For more help identifying smallmouth bass check out Ontario's factsheet on fish eating Ontario native fish here.